cs-uob/COMS10012/exercises/posix/src/act2/git2.md

 Click the SSH tab and copy the URL there - it should be something like `git@github.com:USERNAME/REPONAME.git`.

 On the command line, run the command `git clone git@github.com:USERNAME/REPONAME.git` where you replace USERNAME and REPONAME with the parts from the SSH tab of your repository.
 Git clones your repository and puts the content in a subfolder named after the repository name - you can change this by providing a different folder name as an extra command-line argument to `git clone`, or you can just move or rename the folder later on.

+_Note: certain OS/ISP/DNS combinations might get you "resource temporarily unavailable" when you try and access github via ssh.
+The problem is that the actual address is `ssh.github.com` and not all set-ups correctly pass on the redirection when you try and connect to github directly.
+If you are experiencing this error, you can either use `ssh.github.com` in place of `github.com`, or add an entry in your `~/.ssh/config` file as follows (if you have to create this file first, make sure it is not writable by anyone except yourself or ssh will refuse to accept it):_

+    Host github.com
+      Hostname ssh.github.com
+      Port 22

 |||advanced
 Notice that git did not ask for your username.
 It can determine your identity from your public key, as that is stored in your user account.